Heatherton Village: Education

 Griffe Field Primary School lies within the estate on Grosvenor Drive, built as a part of the initial development by Birch plc (since acquired by Edinburgh-based Miller Homes) but since expanded to double its original size early in the 2000s.

 Community facilities

-There is a small shopping arcade on Hollybrook Way, at the south-western entrance to the estate, across the road from the Haven Church, The Hollybrook pub and a Doctor's surgery.
+There is a small shopping arcade on Hollybrook Way, at the south-western entrance to the estate, across the road from the Haven Church, the Hollybrook pub and a doctor's surgery.
 An Aldi supermarket was opened on a greenfield site adjacent to the Hollybrook pub in 2022.

-Since the late 1990s, Heatherton has been served by a bus route operated by Trent Barton, known as "The Harlequin", which circles the estate and runs to a terminus on Gower Street in Derby City centre, every 20 minutes during the daytime from Monday to Saturday.
-An hourly evening and Sunday service is provided by the V3 Derby to Burton via Willington service which deviates through the estate at these times.
+Since the late 1990s, Heatherton has been served by a bus route operated by Trent Barton, known as "The Harlequin".
+It circles the estate and runs to a terminus on Gower Street in Derby's city centre during daytime from Monday to Saturday.

+A bus route operated by Notts + Derby named "Link1" was established in 2024, connecting Heatherton and neighbouring Highfields Estate and Mickleover to Royal Derby Hospital via hourly buses.
+This bus was cancelled in the summer of 2025, reportedly due to too few passengers.